Triacylglycerols 3. Regio- and Stereospecific

 Determination of position sn-3 in stereospecific analysis procedure

 The key to success with the procedure lies in the preparation of the intermediate α,β-diacylglycerols, which must be generated in a random manner so that the fatty acid compositions of the various positions are identical to those in the original triacylglycerols.
 There must be no selectivity for specific fatty acids or fatty acid combinations and the least possible acyl migration during their formation.
-Hydrolysis with pancreatic lipase was used initially but a Grignard reagent, specifically ethyl magnesium bromide, is now preferred as it has no known fatty acid specificities and causes less acyl migration than other methods tested.
-In practice, such acyl migration as does occur causes some contamination (6-10%) of the 1,3-diacylglycerols but much less of the α,β-diacylglycerols in which the primary positions are virtually unchanged [10].
+Hydrolysis with pancreatic lipase was used initially but a Grignard reagent, ethyl magnesium bromide, is now preferred as it has no known fatty acid specificities and causes less acyl migration than other methods tested.
+In practice, such acyl migration as does occur causes some contamination (6-10%) of the 1,3-diacylglycerols but much less of the α,β‑diacylglycerols in which the primary positions are virtually unchanged [10].
 I must acknowledge that I am not convinced that the problem has been fully solved, especially with fish oils where double bonds are close to the carboxyl group.
 The α,β-diacylglycerols required for the procedure must not come in contact with polar solvents or be heated, and they must be isolated immediately by means of TLC on layers of silica gel G impregnated with boric acid for conversion without delay to phosphatides, which can in turn be purified by TLC or other methods.

 In the original Brockerhoff procedure, phosphatidylphenols were prepared from the diacylglycerols, but it was later shown that it is relatively easy to prepare phosphatidylcholines, the chromatographic properties of which are better understood.
 These can also be hydrolysed with some stereo-selectivity with phospholipase C, offering a further analytical option.

-Although the procedure is rather complex and involves several steps, it is capable of reasonable precision in the hands of skilled workers.
+Although the procedure is rather complex and has several steps, it is capable of reasonable precision in the hands of skilled workers.
 Analyses should not be accepted unless the results for major components in positions sn-2 and sn-3, determined by both available methods, agree within 4% (absolute).
 The main drawback to this approach to the stereospecific analysis of triacyl-sn-glycerols is that the fatty acid composition of position sn-3 is not determined directly, so that the proportionate errors in the results for minor fatty acids in this position can be considerable.
 Small negative values are sometimes obtained, and small positive values may arise in calculations for a component that is not present in the position.
 This could no doubt be overcome by reacting the unchanged 2,3‑diacyl-sn-phosphatide with the lipase of Rhizopus arrhizus to release the fatty acids from position sn-3 for direct analysis.

 An alternative procedure that uses a stereospecific enzyme has been described that looks interesting, although it does not yet appear to have been used outwith the laboratory of the originators [11].
 A mixture of 1,2- and 2,3-diacyl-sn-glycerols (DAG) are prepared by reaction with a Grignard reagent, and these are incubated with the sn-1,2-diacylglycerol kinase from Escherichia coli (available commercially) and ATP.
 The 1,2-DAG are converted to 1,2-diacyl-sn-glycerol phosphate (phosphatidic acid), while the 2,3-DAG remain unchanged.
 The products are isolated by TLC for the determination of their fatty acid compositions, and that for position sn-2 is obtained by a separate analysis of the triacylglycerols by the pancreatic lipase procedure.
 Calculation of the compositions of the three positions is then a matter of simple arithmetic.